reflex-dev/reflex-web/docs/library/tables-and-data-grids/ag_grid.md

 Since Reflex AG Grid is wrapping the underlying AG Grid library, there is much more functionality available that is currently not exposed in Reflex.
 Check out this [documentation](https://www.ag-grid.com/react-data-grid/reference/) for more information on what is available in AG Grid.

-As Reflex does not expose all the functionality of AG Grid, you can use `ag_grid.api()`, which is a property of the `ag_grid` component, to access the underlying AG Grid API.
+As Reflex does not expose all the functionality of AG Grid, you can use `ag_grid.api()`, which is hanging off the `ag_grid` namespace, to access the underlying AG Grid API.
 This allows you to access the full functionality of AG Grid.

 Best practice is to create a single instance of `ag_grid.api()` with the same `id` as the `id` of the `ag_grid` component that is to be referenced, `"ag_grid_basic_row_selection"` in this first example.